Mental Health First Aid

 Mental Health First Aid is offered to faculty and staff.

-*This is the 90-minute overview session and MHFA certification is not be provided.
+*90-minute overview session and MHFA certification is not provided.